Bottle brush tree decor is so beautiful! Here is a little decor idea that only takes minutes to put together.

 You can see how they turned out here, and you get to see me make them right in our living room!

-Would you like more bottle brush tree decor ideas?
-Here are many more ideas.
+Would you like more bottle brush tree decor ideas for Christmas?
+Here is another easy one:

 Pin this for later!